ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/diarrheal_diseases/index.rst

 The nonfatal model is run in DisMod.
 The primary inputs are prevalence epi data, for which self-reported prevalence is the reference definition, and the CSMR estimates from CodCorrect.
 Separately, the ratio of mild/moderate/severe diarrhea is estimated, based on data from a systematic review.
-These estimates do not vary by age/sex/location/year, and are applied to the prevalence and incidence estimates produced by DisMod to produce the three sequela of diarrheal
-diseases: mild diarrheal diseases, moderate diarrheal diseases, and severe diarrheal diseases.
+These severity ratio estimates do not vary by age/sex/location/year, and are applied to the prevalence and incidence estimates produced by DisMod to produce the three sequela of diarrheal diseases: mild diarrheal diseases, moderate diarrheal diseases, and severe diarrheal diseases.
 In our model, every individual will have the average severity for their age/sex/location/year.

 The GBD 2017 adjusted for seasonal variation in diarrheal disease, but we have not attempted to include this variation in Vivarium yet. (p.
 89)